 Large-scale account hacks

-When you hear about large numbers of accounts being stolen by a hack at some service provider, you are naturally concerned that the hacker might now have access to your account names and passwords.
+When you hear about large numbers of accounts being stolen by a hack at some service provider, you’re naturally concerned the hacker might now have access to your account names and passwords.
 If the service was storing your actual passwords, that could indeed be the case.
 (If a service is storing your actual passwords,1 they don’t understand security or have made some horrifically bad decisions.)

 In fact, most services store an encrypted (technically, a “hashed”) form of your password.
 For example, if my password were “password” (and that’s a very poor password, of course), then a service might store “5e884898da28047151d0e56f8dc6292773603d0d6aabbdd62a11ef721d1542d8” as the hash value that corresponds to that password.2